 6 Unexpected Uses for Hemp and Marijuana

-The cannabis plant is one of the most versatile and valuable resources that can be found on planet Earth.
-Aside from what people typically associate with it — altering one’s state of consciousness — cannabis also has myriad other practical and economical uses.
+The cannabis plant is one of the most versatile materials that can be found on planet Earth.
+Aside from what people typically associate with it — the act of altering one’s state of consciousness — cannabis also has myriad other practical and economical uses.
 But for generations now, fear-mongering, paranoia, and misinformation have forced its use to remain under the radar or completely out of the question.

-Now that the stigma surrounding marijuana and hemp is subsiding at least a little bit, scientists, engineers, and entrepreneurs are finally getting the chance to put the plant to work.
+Now that the stigma surrounding marijuana and hemp is subsiding to some degree, scientists, engineers, and entrepreneurs are finally getting the chance to put the plant to work.
 For decades, the marijuana plant — and its cousin, hemp — were demonized by a potent blend of big business and political propaganda, mostly because it presented a large threat to some of the established powers.
 We can look at films like Reefer Madness to see how the plant was portrayed at the time, and compare it to what we know now to see just how ridiculous the whole concept of prohibition has been — not to mention costly.

 We all know that marijuana and hemp can be used to create clothing and edibles, but what about some of its lesser known applications?
 There are a lot, and most are just beginning to be explored by entrepreneurs and inventors.
 Some are already on their way toward widespread adoption.

 Here are six little known or unexpected uses for marijuana and hemp that may break into the mainstream in coming years.